twevs/decomp-permuter-psyq/README.md

 # Decomp permuter

+## MGS Specific

+This is a branch of simonlindholm's decomp permuter that is set up for use with MGS1 for the PSX.
+Please see the Decomp Permuter usage below for prerequisites.
+These are the required steps to run permutations on a function.
+Currently it is set up for Windows, compile_cmd in src/main.py must be modified to use compile.sh for Linux.
+I have not tested compile.sh

+- Add the object file you are trying to match into the mgs directory named as 'target.o'
+- Add your functions source code to base.c in the mgs directory
+- Add your function name into the settings.toml file in the mgs directory
+- Modify settings.toml to change weights if you require it
+- Either add the path to your PsyQ SDKs as an environment variable or hardcode TOOLS_PATH to point to them
+- Modify compile.bat/compile.sh if you require to change the compiler used
+- Run permuter.py with mgs as the directory input as stated in the main decomp permuter instructions.
+- Alternatively If you are using a windows machine you can open run.bat in the root folder to start permuting.

+## Decomp Permuter

 Automatically permutes C files to better match a target binary.
 The permuter has two modes of operation:
 - Random: purely at random, introduce temporary variables for values, change types, put statements on the same line...